jaronbarends/customizable-select/README.md

 ## How to implement

-1. add the following files to your html:
+1. Add the following files to your html:
-*_css/customizable-select.css_
+    + _css/customizable-select.css_
-*_css/customizable-select-theme.css_
+    + _css/customizable-select-theme.css_
-*_js/customizable-select.js_
+    + _js/customizable-select.js_
-*_js/customizable-select-init_
+    + _js/customizable-select-init_
-2. give the select-elements you want to apply styling to a data-attribute `data-customizable-select`
+2. Give the select-elements you want to apply styling to a data-attribute `data-customizable-select`
-3. when used in an environment that supports _imports_ and _exports_, re-enable the import-line in _customizable-select-init.js_ and the export-line in _customizable-select.js_.
+3. When used in an environment that supports _imports_ and _exports_, re-enable the import-line in _customizable-select-init.js_ and the export-line in _customizable-select.js_.

 ## Customizing for your situation